The Wisconsin Department of Safety and Professional Services is responsible for issuing licenses to qualified applied behavior analysts in the state.

 - Teaching or instruction activities

-While Wisconsin currently does not license assistant behavior analysts or behavior technicians, these professions are gaining increasing recognition throughout the country.
-The BACB also provides credentials for these professionals.
+As of 2017 Wisconsin does license assistant behavior analysts and behavior technicians and the BACB also provides credentials for these professionals.